ryanpeach/FederatedMutualAid/README.md

 ## Theories

-### Valueless Philosophy
+### Calculation in Kind

-1. In order to prevent imposing a "theory of value" so to speak, and thus appealing to many types of systems, we are going to record non fungible, in-kind mass quantities.
+1. The plan is to record non fungible, [in-kind](https://en.wikipedia.org/wiki/Calculation_in_kind) mass quantities.
 In essence, simple record keeping of the facts of an entity or transaction and their relationships.
-2. Entities and transactions will be qualitatively reviewed as well as quantitatively measured, to handle the subjective and relative natures of value, rather than trying to create a universal and fungable theory of value.
-This can be toggleable.
+2. Entities and transactions will be qualitatively reviewed as well as quantitatively measured, and can be given arbitrary properties.
+For example, a book can be given a genre, a quality rating, a condition rating, a weight, etc. Qualitative review can be plain text review by consumers, or democratic voting systems, or whatever.
 3. Entities will be recorded relative to each other via transactions (either realized or unrealized).
-For example, that way you can track the number of similar entities (perhaps determined via embeddings, a supply so to speak) and quantity*quality of unrealized transactions those entities are involved in (their demand so to speak).
+You can track the number of similar entities (perhaps determined via embeddings, a supply so to speak) and the quantity of unrealized transactions those entities are involved in (their demand so to speak).
 This information can factor into allocation.
 4. The server host can use these mechanisms to write heuristics to determine the distribution of resources.
-For example, manual price setting, first come first serve, labor time, I suppose even USD exchange value if they are boring.
-This prevents the mechanics of the technology from imposing an ideology, but the servers themselves will certainly be ideological.
+These heuristics can be made into a library and selected as a server option, for example, manual price setting, first come first serve allocation, labor time, trust rate limiting, etc. Existing tools for democratically managing communal decision makeing [loomio for example](https://github.com/loomio/loomio) can lead to server democracy.
+This prevents the mechanics of the technology from imposing an ideology, from which many modes of distribution can be explored.

 This is more similar to a gift economy, but done on a social media scale.